Privacy Policy

 Matomo Analytics

-We use the analysis tool Matomo.
-This is an open source tool from the provider InnoCraft Ltd., 150 Willis St, 6011 Wellington, New Zealand.
-We only use this tool if the user has given their consent.
+We use the Matomo analytics tool.
+This is an open-source tool provided by InnoCraft Ltd., 150 Willis St, 6011 Wellington, New Zealand.
+We only use this tool with the user's consent.

-With Matomo, the data is only transmitted to servers operated by us (AWS) and the information generated is not passed on to third parties.
-A shortened IP address is stored in the log files for a maximum of 6 months, but the IP address is stored there.
+With Matomo, data is transmitted exclusively to servers operated by us (AWS), and the information generated is not shared with third parties.
+A shortened IP address is stored in the log files for a maximum of six months.
 Personal data is processed in an anonymized form.

-We collect this data in order to improve the website and analyze usage behavior.
+We collect this data to improve the website and analyze user behavior.

 In particular, the following data is collected: shortened IP address, IP address in the log files, visit to the website, time spent on the website